danjam/labops/roles/telegram_notification/README.md

 - It's recommended to store your Telegram bot token and chat ID in an encrypted file using Ansible Vault
 - The role uses `no_log: true` to prevent sensitive data from appearing in logs
-- Make sure your bot has appropriate permissions in the target chat

 ## Tags